mroughan/SurrealNumbers.jl/README.md

 for a surreal to reduce the "set" to a sorted array containing unique elements.
 Julia has nice sort and unique functions, but they rely on hash functions, so we have to add a hash.
 These need to be recursive, and work for arrays of surreals as well.
-The hash function says that we should implement such for new types such that `isequal(x,y)` implies `hash(x)==hash(y)`, with a second argument to be mixed in the results.
+The hash function help says that we should implement such for new types such that `isequal(x,y)` implies `hash(x)==hash(y)`, with a second argument to be mixed in the results.
 This is linked to the idea that we should separate the == and the *congruent* comparisons -- my hash is based on two forms being equal, not being equivalent.
-In any case, Julia's syntaax is again simple and concise for specifying the hashes need.
+In any case, Julia's syntax is again simple and concise for specifying the hashes need.
 The approach I adoped was the following (which may well not be the best, but seems to work).